 The falling asleep phase (FAP) refers to the period of time between going to bed and the onset of sleep.
 During the transition from wakefulness to sleep, typical physiological changes, and observable body movements occur, called stereotyped movements (Lotan & Yirmiya, 2002).
 The duration of FAP and its daily regularity was found to be excellent predictors of sleep problems in children in both early and late infancy.

-Although children’s sleep is strongly associated with a cultural practice in which children sleep with family members, it is advisable to leave the child to sleep independently.
-Because according to studies, babies who fall asleep on their own are more likely to sleep through the night than those who are actively soothed by their parents, nursing, rocking, or physically calming (Lotan & Yirmiya, 2002).
+Even while sleeping alongside family members is a cultural tradition that is closely linked to children’s sleep, it is still best to let the youngster sleep on their own.
+Because studies show that newborns who go asleep on their own have a higher chance of sleeping through the night than those who are actively calmed by their parents through physical calming, rocking, nursing, or other means (Lotan & Yirmiya, 2002).
 In reality, a child who falls asleep on his own uses soothing movements and thus calms himself and sleeps well during the night.
 For a long time during the FAP, the presence of parents has been mentioned in the literature as an indication for separation problems in both parent and infant.
 The shorter duration of soothing movements, longer duration of nonsoothing movements, and longer durations of parents’ presence in the room are associated with longer FAPs.
 It may be that children with longer FAPs are less able to use soothing movement, and thus parents are present in the room to try to assist them in falling asleep.

 According to research, music, a bottle, or a pacifier will help the toddler fall asleep faster only if the toddler uses these with the appropriate types of soothing movements.
 Just sucking strongly on a pacifier, while using abrupt movements with high amplitude, for example, will not hasten to fall asleep (Lotan & Yirmiya, 2002).
 Furthermore, most pediatric professionals warn against using bottles in bed.
 It is not the bottle that assists falling asleep but the type of movement done with the bottle.
 In addition, in practice, the bottle’s continuous use leads to excess air swallowing, resulting in colic, which does not allow the baby to sleep.
 Parents may substitute the bottle with anything that enhances sucking or caressing movements.